Chandragupta Maurya: Titles

+Religion

+In contrast to the Jain legends which developed 900 years later, contemporary Greek evidence states that Chandragupta did not give up performing the rites of sacrificing animals associated with Vedic Brahminism; he delighted in hunting and otherwise leading a life remote from the Jain practice of ahimsa or nonviolence towards living beings.

+Biography

+Historical background

+Around 350 BCE Magadha, ruled by the Nanda dynasty, emerged as the dominant power after a "process of internecine warfare" between the janapadas.

+Alexander the Great entered the Northwest Indian subcontinent in his Indian campaign, which he aborted in 325 BCE due to a mutiny caused by the prospect of facing another large empire, presumably the Nanda Empire, and before Chandragupta came into power.
+Alexander left India, and assigned the northwestern (Indus Valley) Indian subcontinent territories to Greek governors.
+He died in 323 BCE in Babylon, whereafter war broke out between his generals.

 Early life

+Family background

+There is no historical information on Chandragupta's youth.
 One medieval commentator states Chandragupta to be the son of one of the Nanda's wives with the name Mura.
-Other sources describe Mura as a concubine of the king.
-Another Sanskrit dramatic text Mudrarakshasa uses the terms Vrishala and Kula-Hina (meaning - "not descending from a recognized clan or family.") to describe Chandragupta.
-The word Vrishala has two meanings: one is the son of a Shudra; the other means the best of kings.
+Other narratives describe Mura as a concubine of the king.
+Another Sanskrit dramatic text Mudrarakshasa uses the terms Vrishala and Kula-Hina (meaning - "not descending from a recognized clan or family") to describe Chandragupta.
+The word Vrishala has two meanings: one is the son of a shudra; the other means the best of kings.
 A later commentator used the former interpretation to posit that Chandragupta had a Shudra background.
 However, historian Radha Kumud Mukherjee opposed this theory, and stated that the word should be interpreted as "the best of kings".
 The same drama also refers to Chandragupta as someone of humble origin, like Justin.
 According to the 11th-century texts of the Kashmiri Hindu tradition – Kathasaritsagara and Brihat-Katha-Manjari – the Nanda lineage was very short.
 Chandragupta was a son of Purva-Nanda, the older Nanda based in Ayodhya.
 The common theme in the Hindu sources is that Chandragupta came from a humble background and with Chanakya, he emerged as a dharmic king loved by his subjects.

+Chanakya

+Legends about Chanakya couple him to Chandragupta, acting as his mentor and spiritual teacher, complementing the image of a chakravartin.

 According to the Digambara legend by Hemachandra, Chanakya was a Jain layperson and a Brahmin.
 When Chanakya was born, Jain monks prophesied that Chanakya will one day grow up to help make someone an emperor and will be the power behind the throne.
 Chanakya believed in the prophecy and fulfilled it by agreeing to help the daughter of a peacock-breeding community chief deliver a baby boy.
 In exchange, he asked the mother to give up the boy and let him adopt him at a later date.
 The Jain Brahmin then went about making money through magic, and returned later to claim young Chandragupta, whom he taught and trained.
-Together, they recruited soldiers and attacked the Nanda kingdom.
+Together, they recruited soldiers and attacked the Nanda Empire.
 Eventually, they won and proclaimed Patliputra as their capital.